CPHDH/Curatescape/plugins/CuratescapeAdminHelper/README.md

 # Curatescape Admin Helper

 An Omeka plugin that installs the Curatescape Story item type and related fields, adds customization options for the admin dashboard, and more.

 ## Usage

-Installing the plugin automaticalls adds a new item type called "Curatescape Story" as well as the following fields:
+Installing the plugin automatically adds a new item type called "Curatescape Story" as well as the following fields:

 - Subtitle
 - Lede
 - Story